MaSe69/dssb/md/20_Python/pandas_12_download.md

 This example is actually from a great Julia tutorial.

-### Second example: CO2 Concentration
+### Example: CO2 Concentration

 Vega is graphics package commonly used with Julia.
 It also provides data, for the sake of its visualization.
-It can also be downloaded with Python, of course:
+Data from Vega can also be downloaded with Python, of course:

 >
     url2 ="https://raw.githubusercontent.com/vega/vega-datasets/master/data/co2-concentration.csv"
     req = requests.get(url2).content
     data = req.decode('utf8')
     df = pd.read_csv(io.StringIO(data))
-    df.head(5)